lypant/archon/README.md

   are invalid - perform additional checks after partition creation?

 TODO:
-?
-Use partition LABEL for arch partitions (swap, boot, /) instead of /dev/sdxN
-- Unify approach in steps - either variables defining partitions or hardcoded
 - Allow for installation with other system present ()
     - Handle partitions
     - Support bootloader chainloading